Lebanese Cabbage Rolls (Meat-Free)

 You can also try toasting some pitta breads and stuffing these cabbage rolls inside them- unconventional but tasty!

+Some sumac onions add some lovely crunch and freshness to the side of the plate too.
 Asides from that, serve with a big dollop of dairy-free yoghurt and a squeeze of lemon.

 Lebanese cabbage rolls FAQ’s